What Type of Food Should You Feed Your Dog?

 Type Merits Drawback

-Moist or Canned Food good taste, digestible, with a long shelf life most expensive
+Moist or Canned Food has good taste, is digestible, with a long shelf life most expensive

-Dry Food affordable, reduces tartar build-up on teeth storage problem—food can get stale and lose some nutritional value
+Dry Food affordable reduces tartar build-up on teeth storage problems—food can get stale and lose some nutritional value

 Vitamin and Mineral Supplements

-If you’re feeding your dog a good quality dog food, you’re probably not depriving your dog of good nutrition.
-On the other hand, a good balanced supplement isn’t likely to hurt your dog and, for some dogs, supplements help coat quality.
+If you’re feeding your dog good quality dog food, you’re probably not depriving your dog of good nutrition.
+On the other hand, a well-balanced supplement isn’t likely to hurt your dog, and, for some dogs, supplements help coat quality.